 How can Millennials secure their first home purchase?

 If there’s one area of life that causes millennials pain, it’s home-buying.
 This generation is the first to have really felt the brunt of rising property prices, low wages and the legacy of the baby boomers.
-Many of their parents’ generation were able to buy their first homes in their twenties, at prices which only represented twice the average salary, not 4 to 5 times like today!
+Many of their parents’ generation were able to buy their first homes in their twenties, sell their second homes, all at prices which only represented twice the average salary, not 4 to 5 times like today!

 To add insult to injury, millennials are often accused of frittering away their hard-earned salary on luxury items – apparently avocado on toast features highly, at least in the minds of some financial journalists!